Verifiable computing: Verifiable computation

-The defined notion of verifiable computation scheme minimizes the interaction between the client and the worker into exactly two messages, where a single message sent from each party to the other party during the different phases of the protocol.
+The defined notion of verifiable computation scheme minimizes the interaction between the client and the worker into exactly two messages, where a single message is sent from each party to the other party during the different phases of the protocol.

 An example scheme based on fully homomorphic encryption

 Gennaro et al. defined a verifiable computation scheme for any function F using Yao's garbled circuit combined with a fully homomorphic encryption system.

 This verifiable computation scheme VC is defined as follows:

 VC = (KeyGen, ProbGen, Compute, Verify) consists of four algorithms as follows: